-It is important to carry your National Health Insurance Card with you at all times.
-Insurance coverage may be refused if you are not carrying your insurance card.
+The National Health Insurance Card should be carried at all times.
+Insurance coverage may be refused for individuals not carrying their insurance card.
 70% of medical expenses are covered for illness and injuries.
 Medical care benefits include medical examination, provision of medicines or medical care supplies, emergency treatment, surgery and other medical treatment, in-home medical care, hospitalisation and nursing.
 The beneficiary of this insurance is thus covered in case of illness or injury, death or birth.

 Enrollment in this policy is a legal requirement.
-It will provide for you or your family in the event that you are seriously injured or die during the period you are making payments into the policy.
-After leaving Japan, you are entitled to apply for a partial refund of the money you paid into the pension insurance.
+It will provide for JET Programme participants or the family of JET Programme participants in the event that they are seriously injured or die during the period when payments are being made into the policy.
+After leaving Japan, participants are entitled to apply for a partial refund of the money they paid into the pension insurance.

 For more information about the JET Program Accident Insurance, please refer to the pages below.